tlswg/tls13-spec/draft-ietf-tls-tls13.md

 See {{NSTMessage}} for the use of the max_early_data_size field.

+The parameters for the 0-RTT data (symmetric cipher suite, ALPN protocol, etc.) are the same as those which were negotiated in the connection which established the PSK.
+The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key" extension.

 For PSKs provisioned via NewSessionTicket, a server MUST validate that the ticket age for the selected PSK identity (computed by subtracting ticket_age_add from PskIdentity.obfuscated_ticket_age modulo 2^32)